i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/administration/parameters/gorgone-Gorgone.md

 title: Gorgone
 ---

-This allows to set parameters needed by Centreon to interact with Gorgone.
+This allows to set parameters needed by i-Vertix to interact with Gorgone.

 Go to **Administration > Parameters > Gorgone**.